 😕

-They’ve always been known as the go-to source for URL search and registration, offering low prices, great management and decent phone support.
+They’ve always been known as the go-to source for URL search and registration, offering low prices and reasonable phone support.

-If I experience problems with uptime, you can visit https://downdetector.com/status/go-daddy and http://www.isitdownrightnow.com/godaddy.com.html to see if there are any reports.
+If I experience problems with uptime, I visit Down Detector and Is It Down Right Now to see if there are any reports.

 The quality of GoDaddy’s hosting seems rather subjective.
 If you have a small, low traffic website for a local/small business, I would use a basic Linux hosting package with GoDaddy.